Yokohama Tire Manufacturing Virginia, LLC (YTMV)

 Our fundamental CSR value is built upon sustainable operations, employee involvement, and environmental stewardship.
 Policies and procedures developed in compliance with the ISO 14001:2015 standard provides a foundation and overall guideline for regulatory compliance and continual improvement.

-YTMV is also committed to energy conservation and to the reduction of carbon emissions in conjunction with the YRC carbon reduction initiatives for 2030 and 2050.
+YTMV continues to stay committed to energy conservation and to the reduction of carbon emissions in conjunction with the YRC carbon reduction initiatives for 2030 and 2050.

 As we progress into the future, YTMV will continue to produce a quality product while providing a safe work environment for employees, minimal impact to the environment, and preservation of natural resources.